jaumeortola/languagetool-msword10-addin/README.md

 * The add-in has been tested only in Microsoft Word 2010.

 ### How it works
 * In MS Word, the LanguageTool group can be found under the "Add-ins" menu.
-There are just two buttons: Check (to start checking) and Settings.
+There are just two buttons: Check (to start checking from the current paragraph) and Settings.
 * The text is sent to the LanguageTool server by paragraphs where it is analyzed.
 * The possible errors and suggestions for replacement are shown in a dialog box.